Phenomenology of axion-like particles with universal fermion couplings -- revisited: Model details

-From the figure we see that all the lepton couplings $c_{l}$ evaluated at the EW scale differ from $c_{l}(\Lambda)$ by less than $20\%$ for $\Lambda \lesssim \mathcal{O}(10\text{ TeV})$; their dynamics is flavor-independent.
-The situation is different for the quark couplings.
-The evolution from the scale $\Lambda$ and down to $\mu_{w}$ is flavor-dependent because different quarks have different weak isospins.
-The evolution from $\mu_{w}$ and down to the scale of interest is flavor-universal up to tiny EM corrections, which may be neglected.
-As a result, the RG flow violates quark coupling universality.
-For instance, assuming $\Lambda = 1\text{ TeV}$, the relative difference is $(c_{d}-c_{u})/c_{d} \simeq 10\%$.
-As we will see in Sec.~\ref{sec:production}, it cannot be neglected when studying the interactions of the ALPs with neutral pions (see Sec.~\ref{sec:production}).
+This is not true for the quark couplings.
+Their evolution down to $\mu_{w}$ is flavor universality violating because different quarks have different weak isospins and electric charges.
+Assuming $\Lambda = 1\text{ TeV}$, the relative difference between $u$ and $d,s$ couplings is $(c_{d/s}(\mu)-c_{u}(\mu))/c_{d/s}(\mu) \simeq 10\%$.
+As we will see in Sec.~\ref{sec:production}, this difference cannot be neglected when studying the interactions of the ALPs with neutral pions (see Sec.~\ref{sec:production}).

+The coupling universality between quarks and leptons gets broken even if assuming $\Lambda = \mu_{w}$.
+This is because below $\mu_{w}$ the flow of the $c_{q}$s is determined by loops involving strong interactions, resulting in the corrections of the order of $10^{-2}c_{q}$, whereas $c_{\ell}$s evolve only due to the EM corrections, which are of the order of $10^{-5}c_{\ell}$~\cite{Bauer:2021mvw}.

 The ALP-gluon interaction is another type of interaction important for ALP production and decay.
 At the leading order in $\alpha_{s}$, the matrix element of the type $GG\to a$ (the gluon fusion process) or $a\to GG$ (the ALP decay into a pair of gluons) is generated by the following matrix element: